 UMD: A Globally Connected University

 The states of Maryland and Rio de Janeiro have been designated "Sister States" for over 50 years since the founding of the Partners of the Americas through a Kennedy initiative promoting exchange between the Americas.
-For more than 20 years students from the University of Maryland have visited the city, state and universities of Rio with alternating year visits of Rio students to Maryland.
-For Summer of 2017 a tour will expose students to the ecology and natural resources of the city and state of Rio which is home to the globally rare Atlantic Coastal Rainforest ecosystem.
-We will be guided by University of Maryland and Rio University professors and you will be exposed to a diversity of ecosystems including ocean coastal, estuarine and mountainous tropical rainforest inland parks supporting a vast array of rare and endangered species.
-You will be accompanying researchers on site visits detailing their scientific endeavors with endangered monkeys and dolphins.
-In addition, time will be spent at significant cultural (music, dance, food, art) and historical sites while also learning of the political and economic drivers of this fascinating place in Brazil, South America's largest economy and democracy.
+For more than 25 years students from the University of Maryland have visited the city, state and universities of Rio with alternating year visits of Rio students to Maryland.
+For Summer of 2019 a tour will expose students to the ecology, natural resources and landscape architecture of the city and state of Rio which is home to the globally rare Atlantic Coastal Rainforest ecosystem.
+We will be guided by University of Maryland and Rio University professors and you will be exposed to a diversity of ecosystems including ocean coastal, estuarine and mountainous tropical rainforest with coastal and inland parks supporting a vast array of rare and endangered species of birds, mammals, plants and invertebrates.
+You will be accompanying researchers on site visits detailing their scientific endeavors including Atlantic Coastal Rainforest restoration sites, carbon sequestration efforts as well as with actual field radio tracking of endangered monkeys and radio telemetry tracking by boat of coastal bay dolphins.
+Time will be spent at significant cultural (music, dance, food, art) and historical sites in and around Rio.
+The famous Brazilian landscape architect Burle Marx’s home and grounds on the coast will be visited as well as examples of his work at sites in Rio de Janeiro, while also learning of the political and economic drivers of this fascinating place in Brazil, South America's largest economy and democracy.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.